learn-co-curriculum/dsc-probability-mass-function/README.md

 ## Objectives

 You will be able to:
-* Develop a mathematical understanding of a discrete variable PMF
-* Develop an intuition for PMF while working with a toy example
+* Describe how probability is represented in the probability mass function
 * Visualize the PMF and describe its relationship with histograms

 ## What is a Probability Mass Function (PMF)?

-A probability mass function (PMF), sometimes referred to as a frequency function, is a function that associate probabilities with discrete random variables.
+A probability mass function (PMF), sometimes referred to as a frequency function, is a function that associates probabilities with discrete random variables.
 You already learned about this in the context of coin flips and dice rolls.
 The **discrete** part in discrete distributions means that there is a **known number of possible outcomes**.

 **Based on your experience of rolling a dice**, you can develop a PMF showing the probabilities of each possible value between 1 and 6 occurring.